danieleln/chroma-sync/README.md

 # from '~/.config/chromasync/palettes'.
 In the latter case, file
 # extension might be omitted.
 # --light/--dark variant can be omitted if the palette has only one of
-# them
+# them.
 chromasync load "/path/to/palette.conf" --dark/--light
 chromasync load "palette.conf" --dark/--light
 chromasync load "palette" --dark/--light

 # Reloads a previously loaded palette.
 Useful when making changes to
-# one or more templates
+# one or more templates.
+Adding the --dark/--light option makes
+# chromasync to reload the dark/light variant of the current palette.
 chromasync reload

-# Lists palettes in ~/.config/chromasync/palettes/
+# Lists palettes in $CHROMASYNC_CONFIG_DIR/palettes/
 # The --dark/--light modifiers make chromasync to list only dark/light
 # palettes.
 The distinction is done simply by checking whether the
 # palette file name contains the string light/dark